Thonnard/VisualMWM/README.md

 explains the searching behaviour close to the original target (top left circle).
 The GIF in the middle shows the distance to both the original as well as the new target.
 The GIF on the right displays the velocity of the animal during the trial.
+These GIFs have been stitched together with the appendGIFs function. <br>

 ## Installation